hey-mako/botkit-fb-quick-reply/readme.md

 // Listen to events by the payload controller.hears('MY_QUICK_REPLY_PAYLOAD', 'facebook_quick_reply', doSomething);

-// Listen to a payload that can be provided from a postback of quick reply controller.hears('MY_QUICK_REPLY_PAYLOAD', ['facebook_quick_reply', 'facebook_postback'], doSomethingElse);
+// Listen to a payload that can be provided from a postback OR quick reply controller.hears('MY_QUICK_REPLY_PAYLOAD', ['facebook_quick_reply', 'facebook_postback'], doSomethingElse);
 ```